ChristopherA/BaseTheme/README.md

 A Jekyll remote theme, crafted as a lean foundation for static sites on GitHub Pages.

+For examples of building on this foundation, see the [demo site](https://christophera.github.io/BaseTheme-DemoSite/) and its [source](https://github.com/ChristopherA/BaseTheme-DemoSite).

 ## Features

 - 🪶 Minimal, no-bloat foundation